Willus.com Home | Archive

 Starter Links and References

 There are several good links to MinGW documentation at the MinGW site.
 Advanced users can quickly find answers to many technical questions by searching through the MinGW users mail archive.
-For introductions, try Colin Peters' Programming Win32 with GNU C and C++ page, and Mike Linkovich's MinGW Startup Guide.
-Other good references are Matt Daws' All about MinGW page (Matt has a very interesting set of pages in general) and Mumit Khan's GNU Win32 Related Projects page for integrated development environments (IDE's) and other tools that work with Cygwin32.
+For introductions, try Colin Peters' Programming Win32 with GNU C and C++ page (local mirror here).
 A development environment for MinGW can be obtained from the folks at bloodshed.net.

 Compile Flags